 Hemingway is free and focuses on readability: sentence length, passive voice frequency, adverb count.
 It doesn’t check grammar.
 It doesn’t work cross-platform.

 Verdict: Use both together.
 Hemingway for a readability pass on finished drafts.
-Grammarly for grammar and correctness throughout the writing process.
+Grammarly for grammar and correctness throughout.

 Final Rating